Top Overplayed Songs

 Uptown Funk by Mark Ronson ft.
 Bruno Mars

 I'll even be the first to admit that I still get hyped by this song.
 How could you not when you have a catchy beat like this?!
 Plus, Bruno Mars has serious confidence.
 It makes you wanna jump just listening to it and that's EXACTLY what happens at weddings.
 Everyone loses their minds jumping up and down.
 If this is what you're wanting, you have your song.
-It'll be a good memory.
+One of the most popular songs of all time.

 Sugar by Maroon 5

-Commonly used in the Cake Cutting portion of the evening, it's no wonder brides love this song.
+Commonly used in the Cake Cutting portion of the evening, it's no wonder brides love this song, and so does a radio station.
 The music video even features Maroon 5 doing surprise concerts in the middle of couples' weddings.
 They all definitely got a little sweetness in their life.
 I'd love to meet Adam Levine, too.

 24K Magic by Bruno Mars

 King of pumping people up, he does it again in 24K Magic.
-This one is used usually at the beginning of Open Dance to get people on the dancefloor and it works!
+This one is used usually at the beginning of Open Dance to get people on the dance floor and it works!
 Especially if everyone knows the words.
-There have even been dance offs to this song, making it even more viral.
+Once the song is played, everyone would go crazy and there have even been dance offs in the past, making it even more viral.

 Cotton Eye Joe by Rednex